Resonite-Community-Projects/adult-session-browser/README.md

 ![image](https://user-images.githubusercontent.com/4554196/192861473-1ab52d16-032d-49fd-99c8-e6d5fd1ea93c.png)

-An existing API server is available at https://ad-sessions.neos.boltwolf.net for most Neos communities, however this system is provided free for all, and easily allows individual implementation.
-Server example (PHP) can be found in the repo files.

 Cloud vars are used to contain the access key to the API server.
 Cloud var is created with the following commands:

 ```